cangkevin/cangkevin.github.io/_posts/2019-08-24-emr-spark-learnings.md

 ---
 For the past year, I had the opportunity to work on an enterprise-wide data ingestion platform.
 One core aspect of this platform was powered by Spark on YARN running on EMR clusters.
 Prior to working on this platform, I had zero knowledge on the aforementioned technologies.

 There was a period of time when the platform was costing hundreds of thousands of dollars per month, with the worst peak at just over $1 million.
-Despite my lack knowledge at the time, I knew that it was preposterous that such expenditures could be justified.
+Despite my lack of knowledge at the time, I knew that it was preposterous that such expenditures could be justified.
 I simply believed there is no way our platform should be costing this much.
 Hence, I saw the opportunity for learning had presented itself which provoked me to jump straight into the rabbit hole of finding how to optimize this expensive platform.

 <!--preview-->